Melechtna/noise-generator/README.md

 It’s minor but visible/nioticable when using the UI; fix PRs are welcome.
 The android one is more, I didn't look into it.
 The NumberField issue is one I simply cannot work out how to resolve.
 As such, there's also some optimizations possible in the code as well, as I am pretty sure there's a few variables that exist in attempts to fix this that probably shouldn't be there.

+- **Linux Icons**: At the moment I can't figure out how to make slint properly provide the applications APPID and Title so that desktops properly link back to the icon provided in the installer.

 Create an issue or open a PR if you can help refine either of these.

 ## Building from Source